RADICAL PEDAGOGY RESEARCH GROUP

 - Introduction by Robert H. Haworth (pages 1-10).
 Haworth’s introduction considers the contradictions of neoliberal reforms in education against a backdrop of anarchist and egalitarian pedagogical theories, practices and philosophical perspectives.

 - Anarchism, the State, and the Role of Education by Justin Mueller (pages 14-31).
-Mueller’s chapter situates education within anarchist theories of human nature with examples of situated practices, free schools and free spaces.
+Mueller’s chapter examines education in anarchist theories of human nature with examples of local practices, free schools and free spaces.
 He critiques the hierarchical authority and disciplinary oppression of state schools and unpacks the relationships between learning and the values of liberty, equality and solidarity.